Albanization of names: In Kosovo

 During the widespread demonstrations in Priština and several other towns on Kosovo in 1968, the Albanian nationalists demanded a change of name of the Serbia's province Kosovo and Metohija to Kosovo.
 They considered an Orthodox name of Metohija as provocative.
 Their demands were met and less than a month after demonstrations Yugoslav Federal Parliament removed Serbian name Metohija from the official name of the province.

 After the Kosovo War and entrance of the NATO forces to Kosovo in June 1999 a sweeping Albanization of place-names, organizations, street-names and business took place.
 In some cases newly forged placenames (i.e. Burim, Besiana or Theranda) are not accepted instead of traditional names.

 In 2003 UN Secretary-General reported that names of many non-Albanians were "Albanized" in official documents which include their identity cards.
 In the same report it is indicated that after becoming award of this activities in some cases UNMIK reissued documents with correct spelling of the name.
 The Minister for Kosovo in the Government of Serbia informed EULEX that the practice of Albanization of names of Serbs is unacceptable.

 In 2005 Kai Eide, a special envoy of UN Secretary-General Kofi Annan, issued a report which was later submitted to the UN Security Council.
 In this report the Kosovo Albanian leaders are invited to react and bring a halt to the attempts to rewrite the history through "albanization".

 Assembly of Kosovo adopted a Law on the Use of Languages which stipulated that non-Albanians have the right to receive all information, documents and other services in any of the Kosovo’s official languages.
 It was reported by UNHCR that Kosovo’s public companies do not respect this law when it comes to their non-Albanian customers, particularly Serbs, whose names are changed to Albanized versions with "ç".
 There is a common practice reported by Ombusdperson institution in 2008 which has serious long-term consequences when municipalities don't respect names in the Serbian, Bosniak and Turkish languages of newborn babies when they are recorded in the registry books.

-In Macedonia
+In North Macedonia

-During Second World War western part of Macedonia was annexed into fascist Albania.
+During Second World War western part of North Macedonia was annexed into fascist Albania.
 All Macedonian schools were replaced with Albanian while names and surnames of non-Albanian people had to take an Albanian form.